dy123456dy1-eng/3D-SM/README.md

 ## Overview

-This repository contains a comprehensive set of tools for 3D-SM (Three-Dimensional Sludge Map) analysis, including image processing, machine learning models, and statistical analysis tools.
+This repository contains a comprehensive set of tools for 3D-SM (Three-Dimensional Settling Map) analysis, including image processing, machine learning models, and statistical analysis tools.

 ## Table of Contents